specs-feup/extended-task-graph/README.md

-# Flextask
+# Extended Task Graph

+## Notice: development of the ETG has moved to [this fork](https://github.com/specs-feup/extended-task-graph) after converting the codebase to TypeScript and NPM.
+This repository has been archived at the latest release, dating from July 2023

-Flextask is an extension for the [Clava](https://github.com/specs-feup/clava) C/C++ to C/C++ Source-to-source compiler that creates a task graph for any generic C/C++ application.
+The Extended Task Graph (previously known as _flextask_) is an extension for the [Clava](https://github.com/specs-feup/clava) C/C++ to C/C++ Source-to-source compiler, whose main purpose is generating a task graph for any generic C/C++ application.
 These task graphs are automatically analyzed and characterized by several metrics, and through a highly flexible granularity mechanism we can perform extensive graph operations, such as task merging, splitting and clustering, while always outputting valid and readable C/C++ source code.

+This is the original repository, developed from April 2023 to July 2024.
+After that, the codebase was converted to TypeScript and the build system was moved to NPM.
+The default branch, _etg-legacy_, preserves the ETG extension as-is before the conversion was made and merged onto _main_.
+Development of the modern TypeScript version continues over at [this fork](https://github.com/specs-feup/extended-task-graph).

 ### How to use

-We provide a high-level API for interacting with Flextask:
+We provide a high-level API for interacting with the ETG:

 ```
 laraImport("flextask.FlextaskAPI");